 Jessica sat quietly for a few minutes, running over the scenario in her head.
 She had not really thought of the robber as anything other than a threat, but Kenzie’s explanation seemed to fit what happened.
 Suddenly Jessica realized something she had forgotten.
 “How did you open the safe, and why would you do that?”

 “I learned how to crack safes from my father.
 I just decided not to follow in his line of work.
 I know the gunman probably did not even know it was there, but I thought that it would be a bigger temptation, and that I could convince him that it was not worth it.
 I suppose it was pretty dumb.”

 “No, not dumb.
 It is amazing.
 You are really an enigma.”

 The nurse came in and told the girls that it was time for Kenzie to get some rest.
 Jessica was escorted back to her room with a whole array of new thoughts running through her head.
 On one hand, she could see the robber as a person now, maybe even see his face a little clearer in her memory.
 She wanted Kenzie to be right, that the boy could be saved, but at the same time she saw Kenzie in a different light as well, and felt the need to protect her from the cruelty of the world.
-She felt that the robber should pay more for hurting someone so pure than she had even thought before.
+She felt that the robber should pay more for hurting someone so innocent than she had even thought before.
 But somehow after talking to Kenzie she wasn’t sure if that was right, she was pretty sure Kenzie wouldn’t think so.